 Tailoring your self-care activities to your current needs is key.
 Do it right and you'll be raring to hit your goals.
 Try this guide, based on expert insight.

 1. When You're Overwhelmed: Squeeze in a High-Energy Workout

 A soothing massage might seem like the break you need from all the things.
-But if you end up mentally running through your to-do list as your masseuse works your back, you’ll likely feel more overwhelmed afterward, says Melito-Conners.
+But if you end up mentally running through your to-do list as your massage therapist works your back, you'll probably feel more overwhelmed afterwards, says Melito-Conners.